G20 puts growth before austerity, vows to tread carefully

 Sources at the meeting said Germany was less assertive than previously over commitments to reduce borrowing to follow on from a deal struck in Toronto in 2010, with the improving U.S. economy adding weight to Washington's call to focus on growth.

-"The debate between growth and austerity seems to have come to an end, as captured in the G-20's strong statement on growth and jobs," a senior U.S. Treasury official said.

-"The U.S. chose to pursue macroeconomic policies that encouraged economic growth and jobs, with fiscal correction once private demand was strong enough to be self sustaining.
-The G-20 has acknowledged the importance of getting this balance right."

-Exchange rates and the threat of competitive devaluations barely figured, delegates said - in contrast to an ill-tempered G20 meeting in February coloured by talk of currency wars.
+Exchange rates and the threat of competitive devaluations barely figured, delegates said - in contrast to an ill-tempered G20 meeting in February colored by talk of currency wars.

 TREAD WITH CARE